ystia/yorc/doc/configuration.rst

     }

-Bellow is an example of configuration file with TLS enable.
+Below is an example of configuration file with TLS enable.

 .. code-block:: JSON